-The Board and Nomination Committee regularly review the blend of the skills and balance of board and Committee members and resolved in the 2016 financial year a desire for a further Director who was independent, had education experience and who would work well with and complement existing Directors.
-The most appropriate person for the role was the paramount requirement, regardless of gender.
-This recruitment is in process.
+The Board and Nomination Committee regularly review the blend of the skills and balance of board and Committee members and resolved in the 2017 financial year to assess the future requirements in the 2018 financial year.

-This recruitment process for any Director will include numerous reference checks, a bankruptcy checks and criminal record (all states and territories of Australia and the AFP) check of any candidates offered roles and to be put forward to shareholders for election as a Director.
+This recruitment process for any Director includes numerous reference checks, a bankruptcy checks and criminal record (all states and territories of Australia and the AFP) check of any candidates offered roles and to be put forward to shareholders for election as a Director.
 In addition, shareholders are provided with all relevant information, when resolutions concerning Director's appointment are to be put to them.